 Cambridge GreenSense is a municipal employee sustainability awareness program designed to promote energy conservation and other "green" practices throughout City government.

 The GreenSense program was created in 2008 by the Department of Public Works and the Energy Management Work Group.
-GreenSense aligns with the City's committment to environment and climate protection and fiscal responsibility, and integrates with our existing sustainability programs, such as green building design and construction, recycling and the CitySmart employee transportation program.
+GreenSense aligns with the City's commitment to environment and climate protection and fiscal responsibility, and integrates with our existing sustainability programs, such as green building design and construction, recycling and the CitySmart employee transportation program.

 Cambridge GreenSense Goals: